Danielskauge/actuator_modeling/README.md

 *   **PyTorch Lightning**: Simplifies training code, enables multi-GPU, checkpointing, logging.
 *   **Hydra for Configuration**: Flexible management of data, model, training parameters.
+*   **Stateful GRU for Time-Series Modeling**:
+    *   The core `GRUModel` and the encapsulating `ActuatorModel` are designed to be stateful.
+Their `forward` methods accept a previous hidden state and return the prediction along with the next hidden state: `(prediction, h_next) = model.forward(x, h_prev)`.
+    *   **Training**: For training, sequences of `sequence_length_timesteps` (e.g., 1 second of data) are fed to the model.
+The `nn.GRU` layer internally propagates the hidden state across the timesteps *within* that sequence.
+The explicit `h_prev` argument to `ActuatorModel.forward` is typically `None` at the start of processing a batch/sequence during training steps, relying on the `nn.GRU`'s internal handling or default zero initialization.
+    *   **Inference**: The JIT-exported model retains this stateful signature.
+This allows external components, like the `CombinedGRUAndPDActuator` in Isaac Lab, to manage the hidden state explicitly from one inference call (e.g., one simulation step) to the next, enabling continuous memory.
 *   **Two-Stage Evaluation Strategy**: `global` mode for overall learning, `lomo_cv` for generalization to unseen inertias with fold-specific normalization.
 *   **Feature Engineering in `ActuatorDataset`**: Centralized calculation of 3 core input features (`current_angle_rad`, `target_angle_rad`, `current_ang_vel_rad_s`) in a **defined order** as specified by `ActuatorDataset.FEATURE_NAMES`.
 This order is critical as it's implicitly used for calculating and applying normalization statistics and by the input layer of models, including the deployed `CombinedGRUAndPDActuator`.
 Raw, unnormalized data is passed to `ActuatorDataModule`.